11/01/2026

 Claude in later years (courtesy The Guardian)

-At Maya’s insistence, many of her father’s paintings have been gifted to the nation (in lieu of death duties).
+At Maya’s insistence, many of her father’s paintings have been gifted to the French nation (in lieu of death duties).
 Her son, Olivier said, “She was very attached to the idea that her inheritance should go to a museum…so I always thought I had a little brother called the ‘French public collection.”

 RIP = Reve Inspired Picasso